Eyevinn/eyevinn-player/README.md

 The MIT License (MIT)

-Copyright (c) 2014 Exceeds Your Expectations Vinn AB
+Copyright (c) 2014 Eyevinn Technology AB

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal